 The College of Nursing is committed to ensuring that students have the information that they need to maintain safety while on campus (which includes clinical sites).
-As the COVID-19 situation evolves, the College encourages students to continue to refer to the best evidence related to coronavirus contained on the CDC website.
-In addition, the WSU Coronavirus webpage provides the most current updates for the campus community.
+The College encourages students to continue to refer to the best evidence on the CDC website.
+In addition, the WSU Vaccine Mandate Webpage provides the most current updates for the campus community.